royfrancis/pophelper/README.md

 __A note on old versions__

-The new version v1.1.1 is available as a new branch.
+The new version v1.1.1 is the new master branch.
 It might have new bugs and issues, and there is also backward incompatibility with some functions.
 If you have existing scripts that do not work with the new version v1.1.1, you need to update your scripts or stick to the older version.
 You can always go back to older version by just reinstalling from relevant branch.
-The new version is just a new branch now on GitHub.
-It will be merged to master perhaps later on.

 Here is the page for the old stable version [v1.0.4](https://github.com/royfrancis/pophelper/tree/v104).